jfscoertzen/jfscoertzen/README.md

 🌱 I’m currently learning Kubernetes, Docker, VIM, etc.

-💞️ I’m looking to collaborate on EasyDocker commands project,
+💞️ I’m looking to collaborate on EasyDocker commands project and getting sponsors and collaborators for the JSON to HTML project (A full MVC for JavaScript).

 📫 How to reach me ...